MicrosoftDocs/dynamics365smb-docs/business-central/inventory-analytics-overview.md

 > [!TIP]
 > If you configure OneDrive for system features, the Excel workbook opens in your browser.

 To learn more about how to do ad-hoc analysis on inventory data, go to [Ad hoc analysis of inventory data](ad-hoc-analysis-inventory.md).

 ## Built-in reports for inventory

 [!INCLUDE [prod_short](includes/prod_short.md)] includes several built-in reports, tracing functions, and tools to help inventory organizations report on their data.

-To get an overview of available reports, choose **All reports** on the top pane of your Home page.
-This action opens the Role Explorer, which is filtered to the features in the **Report & Analysis** option.
+To get an overview of available reports, choose **All Reports** on your Home page.
+This action opens the Report Explorer, which is filtered to the features in the **Report & Analysis** option.
 Under the **Sales and Marketing** heading, choose **Explore**.
 To learn more, go to [Finding Reports with the Role Explorer](ui-role-explorer.md).

 :::image type="content" source="media/report-explorer-sales.png" alt-text="Example of reports on the sales role center." lightbox="media/report-explorer-sales.png":::